SaladVlad/SaladVlad/README.md

 - 🔭 I’m currently a third-year student of Applied Computer Science at the Faculty of Technical Sciences in Novi Sad.
 - 📚 Finished high school with avid knowledge of **computer networking** which was my course of study in those 4 years.
 Also gained knowledge about the fundamentals of managing/administrating servers (web/file/DNS).
 - 🌱 Working on learning more about the thriving world of artificial intelligence.
-- 🛠️ Recently entered the amazing world of **cybersecyrity** and I'm constantly working towards improving my knowledge.
+- 🛠️ Recently entered the amazing world of **cybersecurity** and I'm constantly working towards improving my knowledge.

 ###🏆 Experience, Awards and Competitions

 - 📚 Completed a course by <a href=https://cmt.edu.rs/>Foundation: Center for Young Talents</a> and getting a certificate of advanced **C** knowledge (My earliest 'victory' in the Software Engeneering World 😀)
 - 🥈 Won **2nd** place in the **IEEE4 Challenge** organised at <a href=https://www.ev-days.rs/>EVDAYS</a>, which improved my problem-solving efficiency and approach towards new problems, as well as learning so much about the industry
-- Competed in a beginner **CTF cybersecurity challenge** and currently trying to qualify for the **National CS team** 🇷🇸🛡️
+- Competed in a beginner **CTF cybersecurity challenge** and currently trying to teach myself more about the topic

 ### 📫 How to reach me:
 - **Email: <a href="mailto:vladislav.petkovic.02@gmail.com">vladislav.petkovic.02@gmail.com</a>**